muratk3n/thirdwave/en/README.md

 "Flipping the classroom" decsription doesnt do justice..
-I dont want to flip the classroom around the same avg teacher, but flip it around the bestest, for every subj, with prerec lecs.
+I dont want to flip the classroom around the same avg teacher, but flip it around the bestest, for every subj (thr prerec lectures).
 And also.. there is no classroom, only study halls, everyone learns at their own pace.
 Async is key.
 Async is the way to scale.

 ---